 A flock of ducklings and their mother clustered around our ankles, pushing each other out of the way to get to the stalk dust that was being blown onto the ground.

-The last step is drying the grains of rice in the roof of their home over a few weeks.
-And that is how you make rice folks!
+The last step is drying the grains of rice inside the roof area of their home over a few weeks.
+And that is how you make rice!

 After our informative stopover, we continued the hard slog to upper Batad.